micro-gl/micro-gl/README.md

 $ cmake --build . --target install
 ```

+* or simply copy the `/include` folder into your project or path

 ## running examples
 first make sure you have
  - [SDL2](https://www.libsdl.org/) installed at your system.